 For this reason, most ISPs consider torrenting, both a legal and a security risk.
-All the copyrighted data is decentralized and as such, there is no single individual who is considered the source or pirate of the data because it is just packets assembled over an internet connection.
+All the copyrighted data is decentralized and as such, no single individual is regarded as the source or pirate of the data because it is just packets assembled over an internet connection.
 However, all of it is routed to your computer via the internet connection from the ISP.
 Even though by law, an IP address is not considered as a person, something that makes it difficult for a copyright holder to sue, the ISP can still get into trouble with the authorities because of copyright trolls who are hired to locate torrenters.

 So, will a VPN protect me when torrenting, you may still wonder?
 Yes, a VPN will secure you from these copyright trolls who, on behalf of the copyright owner, can sue you in a court of law for damages.

 Streaming vs Torrenting